 ---- ------------- ------ ----

-Or you can specify your own location and file name.
+Or you can specify a location and file name.

-Finally, if you have a number of completed tasks that you wish to save but
+Finally, if you have completed tasks that you wish to save but not be

 separate XML file.
 The command is technically called Save-MyTask but you